The Truth About VPN Protection: Can You Be Tracked If You Use a VPN?

 5. Browser fingerprinting

-As we see, an IP address isn’t the only thing that identifies us on the Internet.
+As we see, an IP address isn’t the only thing that identifies us on the Internet, and even casual VPN users need to remember that their Internet connection can leave unique fingerprints.
 Besides, if you willingly share your personal info on social media or on other channels, a VPN won’t protect it.

 Who can track you online?

-- Government agencies — track online activity for national security purposes or to monitor criminal activity.
+- Government agencies.
+Keep a track of online activity, due to national security or to keep track of criminal activities.

-- Cybercriminals — engage in tracking to steal sensitive information such as login credentials, credit card numbers, and other personal data.
+- Cybercriminals.
+Follow around to steal sensitive information including login credentials, credit card numbers and other personal information.

 What does a VPN hide?